eastmallingresearch/Shotgun_metagenomics/README.md

 ## Preprocessing

 ## Assembly
 metaspades and megahit are two decent options
+Current version of MetaSPAdes

 ## Taxonomy assignment